-Philadelphia, PA - Argentinean cuisine has come back to Philly with the opening of Malbec Argentine Steakhouse, in Old City just block from 2nd and South Street.
-The restaurant is located at 400 S. 2nd Street and has replaced the former space once ocupied by The Artful Dodger".
-Malbec orders up South American grilled meats—short ribs, chorizo, blood sausage and steaks,-well as versions of Italian/Argentine dishes like ravioli and cannolini
+Philadelphia, PA - Argentinean cuisine has come back to Philly with the opening of Malbec Argentine Steakhouse, in Old City block from 2nd and South Street.
+The restaurant is located at 400 S. 2nd Street and has replaced the former space once occupied by The Artful Dodger".
+Malbec orders up South American grilled meats—short ribs, chorizo, blood sausage, and steaks,-well as versions of Italian/Argentine dishes like ravioli and cannolini

-Malbec was very easy to find, with plenty parking available on 2nd street, although we had no problem finding a free space on the street during dinner hours.
-Once inside Malbec is a vegan's paradise!
-Just kidding.
-If you're not craving a lump of meat that's been resting on a hot grill for several minutes, then your probably in the wrong place.
-Their decor and ambiance is defiantly Argentinean, with a menu inspired by a cultural mix of Argentinian/Italian influences.
-As i suggested steak is king and the menu did not disappoint the grilled meat lover in me.
+Malbec was easy to find, with plenty parking available on 2nd street, although we had no problem finding a free space during dinner hours.
+Once inside, Malbec is a vegan's paradise!
+Just kidding, if you're not craving a lump of meat that's been resting on a hot grill for several minutes, then your probably in the wrong place.
+Their decor and ambiance are defiantly Argentinean, with a menu inspired by a cultural mix of Argentinian/Italian influences.
+As I suggested, steak is king, and the menu did not disappoint the grilled meat lover in me.

-We started out with some beef empanadas, a stuffed bread or pastry baked or fried in many countries in Latin Europe, Latin America.
-The meat stuffing was perfectly done, using traditional raisins, green olives and egg mix which screamed classic Argentine cooking.
-Having enjoyed our appetizer we moved on to our main courses, an 8oz Filet Mignon and Strip Steak both perfectly grilled and served with chimichurri or chimmichurri which is a green sauce used for grilled meat, originally from Argentina. the traditional topping is made of finely-chopped parsley, minced garlic, vegetable oil, oregano, and white vinegar.
-Both cuts of meat were plentiful and cooked to our liking, my only complain would be the strip steak was a tad too salty, but all and all the steaks were both delicious.
-Overall our experience was very pleasant, with everything from the service, food and ambiance getting high marks.
+We started with some beef empanadas, a stuffed bread or pastry baked or fried in many countries in Latin Europe, Latin America.
+The meat stuffing was correctly done, using traditional raisins, green olives, and egg mix which screamed classic Argentine cooking.
+Having enjoyed our appetizer, we moved on to our main courses, an 8oz Filet Mignon and Strip Steak both perfectly grilled and served with chimichurri or chimichurri which is a green sauce used for grilled meat, originally from Argentina.
+The traditional topping made of finely-chopped parsley, minced garlic, vegetable oil, oregano, and white vinegar.
+Both cuts of meat were plentiful and cooked to our liking, my only complaint would be the strip steak was a tad too salty, but all and all the steaks were both delicious.
+Overall our experience was enjoyable, with everything from the service, food, and ambiance getting high marks.

-Malbec defiantly brings a little bit of Argentine to Old City Philly and is a welcome culinary addition to the area, that's been missing for few years now.
-Prices are a little on the high end, but comparable to any good steakhouse in the city, with a number of items priced in the teens and 20 dollar range.
+Malbec defiantly brings a little bit of Argentine to Old City Philly and is a welcome culinary addition to the area, that's been missing for a few years now.
+Prices are a little on the high end, but comparable to any good steakhouse in the city, with several items priced in the teens and 20 dollar range.
 The showpiece is a classic Argentine parrillada for two at $49, a feast of grilled Angus short ribs, chorizo, blood sausage, sweetbreads, and skirt steak, served with your choice of two sides.
 The Menu has a little of everything including some Argentine interpretation of Italian specialties.
-For example you can get ravioles and cannelones, as well as ñoquis, served according to tradition only on the 29th of each month.
-The restaurant also has a great bar area if your looking to just hang out or enjoy for some after dinner drinks.
-Malbec defiantly does not disappoint and I would suggest you try it out, especially if your steak lover or are with a crowd that love beef.
+For example, you can get ravioles and cannelones, as well as ñoquis, served according to tradition only on the 29th of each month.
+The restaurant also has a great bar area if you're looking to hang out or enjoy for some after-dinner drinks.
+Malbec defiantly does not disappoint, and I would suggest you try it out, especially if your steak lover or are with a crowd that love beef.